 Recent elevated levels of market volatility have affected the performance of various asset classes.
-Contributing factors include concerns about lower energy and oil prices impacting the energy sector and the COVID-19 pandemic.
-See "Risk Factors - The ongoing COVID-19 pandemic may materially adversely affect our business, results of operations and financial condition, including capitalization and liquidity."
+Contributing factors include concerns about energy and oil prices impacting the energy sector, as well as the impact of the COVID-19 pandemic.
+See "Risk Factors - Risks Related to Our Business - The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations, including our capitalization and liquidity" included in our 2020 Annual Report.

-There has been an increased market focus on energy sector investments as a result of lower energy and oil prices.
+There has been an increased market focus on energy sector investments as a result of volatile energy and oil prices.
 We maintain a diversified energy sector fixed maturity securities portfolio across sub-sectors and issuers.
-Our exposure to energy sector fixed maturity securities was \$2.5 billion, of which 91% were investment grade, with net unrealized gains (losses) of (\$289) million at March 31, 2020.
+Our exposure to energy sector fixed maturity securities was \$3.0 billion, of which 90% were investment grade, with net unrealized gains (losses) of \$219 million at March 31, 2021.

-There has also been an increased market focus on retail sector investments as a result of the COVID-19 pandemic and uncertainty regarding its outcome.
-Our exposure to retail sector corporate fixed maturity securities was \$1.7 billion, of which 98% were investment grade, with net unrealized gains (losses) of \$34 million at March 31, 2020.
+There has also been an increased market focus on retail sector investments as a result of the COVID-19 pandemic and uncertainty regarding its duration and severity.
+Our exposure to retail sector corporate fixed maturity securities was \$1.8 billion, of which 96% were investment grade, with net unrealized gains (losses) of \$129 million at March 31, 2021.

-In addition to the fixed maturity securities disclosed above, we have exposure to mortgage loans and certain residential mortgage-backed securities ("RMBS"), commercial mortgage-backed securities ("CMBS") and asset-backed securities ("ABS") (collectively, "Structured Securities") that may be impacted by the COVID-19 pandemic.
+In addition to the fixed maturity securities discussed above, we have exposure to mortgage loans and certain residential mortgage-backed securities ("RMBS"), commercial mortgage-backed securities ("CMBS") and asset-backed securities ("ABS") (collectively, "Structured Securities") that may be impacted by the COVID-19 pandemic.
 Our investment managers are actively working with borrowers who are experiencing short-term financial or operational problems as a result of the COVID-19 pandemic to provide temporary relief.
 See "- Investments - Mortgage Loans" and Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements for information on mortgage loans, including credit quality by portfolio segment and commercial mortgage loans by property type.
-Additionally, see "- Investments - Structured Securities" for information on Structured Securities, including security type, risk profile and ratings profile.
+Additionally, see "- Investments - Fixed Maturity Available-for-sale - Structured Securities" for information on Structured Securities, including security type, risk profile and ratings profile.